 A bicyclist is diagnosed with a dangerous form of cancer.
 Undaunted, he resolutely begins an aggressive treatment regimen, thrives despite the disease, and returns to the sport he loves.

-Sound familiar?
-This could be the story of Lance Armstrong.
-Instead, it is the story of Peter Kelley, a long-time Aspen real estate agent who chose Aspen Valley Hospital (AVH) for his cancer treatment.
+That’s the story of Peter Kelley, a long-time Aspen real estate agent who chose Aspen Valley Hospital (AVH) for his cancer treatment.
 “I could have gone to UCLA or to MD Anderson Cancer Center, but I would’ve been in Los Angeles or Houston, not knowing anyone there,” Peter says of his decision to stay close to home.
 “To be here in Aspen and not disrupt my family’s life — that was important.”

 Peter is not the kind of person you’d expect to get cancer.
 He cycles about 3,000 miles a year, mostly at high altitudes, as well as snow skis and water skis.

 But in November 2008, he learned that he had stage III non-Hodgkin’s lymphoma.
 In considering treatment options, Peter consulted his oncologist, Doug Rovira, MD, on the medical staff at AVH, as well as Basalt internist David Borchers, MD, who convinced Peter to have the biopsy at AVH that led to the diagnosis.
 Peter also talked with his wife and daughter, and he thought about needing to be back in shape, if possible, for a biking trip in Italy the following summer.

 Peter describes his choice of AVH as “a leap of faith.”
 Over the years, he had been treated at AVH for concussions, broken ribs, and other injuries that often come with an active life.
 Battling cancer is different, but he feels that he made the right decision.